rkafrawi/RDS_Vis_v1_1/DNAnexus_deploy/Readme.md

 ### 1. Logging in and running dx-app-wizard

 Log into the DNAnexus platform using a token.
-Tokens can be generated under the user profile > API Tokens.
+Tokens can be generated under the user profile/API Tokens.
 Upon successful login, you will be prompted to select an existing project.

 ```
 dx login --token <token>